The new tuktuk for meat delivery!

 Haven't had much sleep the last few weeks.

 There are no real warranties here.
-Once you buy it you
+Once you buy it you own it.

 Bought washer that makes it's own hot water.